storageos/storageos.github.io/_docs/concepts/ha.md

 ![StorageOS replication](/images/docs/concepts/high-availability.png)

-Writes that come into `D` are written in parallel to `D2` and `D3`.
-When both replicas acknowledge the write success, the write is marked as succeeded for the application.
+Writes that come into `D` (step 1) are written in parallel to `D2` and `D3` (step 2).
+When both replicas and the master acknowledge that the data has been written (step 3), the write operation return successfully to the application (step 4).

 For most applications, one replica is sufficient (`storageos.com/replicas=1`).